Table of Contents

 Many other words common in the Book of Job and the books of Moses are rarely used by other Bible authors.
 For example, the title ’El–Shaddai, “the Almighty” is used 31 times in the book of Job and 6 times in the book of Genesis.
 But it is not used in this specific form anywhere else in the Scriptures.
 Crediting Moses for the authorship of the Book of Job does not exclude the possibility that most of the material may have already been there in a written form by Job himself.
 It is believed that the book was written between the 4th and the 6th century BCE.

-Some modern scholars reject the idea that Moses wrote the Book of Job and they suggest that it was written by Elihu, Solomon, and Ezra.
+Some modern scholars reject the idea that Moses is the author of the Book of Job and they suggest that it was written by Elihu, Solomon, and Ezra.
 Others believe the book to be the work of an unnamed author, perhaps of the time of Solomon, or of the time of David, or of the era of the Captivity.
 However, these later suggestions don’t have enough proof to back them.
 The Bible scholars, that reject the Mosaic authorship, base their belief on dissimilarity of style between Job and the other books credited to Moses.
 But their proposals are weak because of the clear parallels.

 The Story of Job